doc-ti/design-criteria/README.md

 For a quick start only parameters -b <broker-list> and -t <topic> should be enough

 ## java-kafka-streams
-Project can be compiled with the command: `mvn clean assembly:single` It generates a file .jar with all the necessary dependencies to be executed (fat jar): java-kafka-streams-ds-0.0.1-dep.jar
+Project can be compiled with the command: `mvn clean compile assembly:single`

+It generates a file .jar with all the necessary dependencies to be executed (fat jar): java-kafka-streams-ds-0.0.1-dep.jar